risingwavelabs/rfcs/rfcs/0000-user-defined-aggregate-functions.md

         }
     }

-    // Accumulate a row to the accumulator.
+    // Accumulate a row to the state.
     // The input types are inferred from the signatures.
 (BIGINT, INT)
-    // If a Java type can not infer to an unique SQL type, it should be annotated with `@DataTypeHint`. public void accumulate(WeightedAvgAccumulator acc, long iValue, int iWeight) {
+    // If a Java type can not infer to an unique SQL type, it should be annotated with `@DataTypeHint`. public void accumulate(WeightedAvgState acc, long iValue, int iWeight) {
         acc.sum += iValue * iWeight;
         acc.count += iWeight;
     }

-    // Retract a row from the accumulator. (optional)
+    // Retract a row from the state. (optional)
-    // The function signature should match `accumulate`. public void retract(WeightedAvgAccumulator acc, long iValue, int iWeight) {
+    // The function signature should match `accumulate`. public void retract(WeightedAvgState acc, long iValue, int iWeight) {
         acc.sum -= iValue * iWeight;
         acc.count -= iWeight;
     }

-    // Merge the accumulator with another one. (optional) public void merge(WeightedAvgAccumulator acc, WeightedAvgAccumulator other) {
+    // Merge the state with another one. (optional) public void merge(WeightedAvgState acc, WeightedAvgState other) {
         acc.count += other.count;
         acc.sum += other.sum;
     }